AliHaidry/view/README.md

 ### ViewLab
 This is an progression lab !
-Starting off from View that is related to MVC architecture.
+Starting off from View that is related to MVC (mode-view-controller) architecture.

 ### Functionalities Implemented